colintbowers/DependentBootstrap.jl/README.md

 I have not included any procedures for bootstrapping confidence intervals in a linear regression framework.
 I believe that this functionality is better provided by a separate package (possibly GLM), that can use this package for the bootstrapping step.

-I also have not included support for the jackknife, wild bootstrap, or subsampling procedures.
+I also have not included support for the jackknife, wild bootstrap, parametric bootstrap, or subsampling procedures.
 I would be quite open to pull requests that add these methods to the present package, but have not had time to implement them myself.
 Work is ongoing on including the tapered block bootstrap, and ideally, the package will also eventually include the extended tapered block bootstrap.
+If you are interested in working on any of these projects, please feel free to contact me.

 ## How to use this package